mtargonski/boneIO-docusaurus/hardware/index.md

 - Shutter Board 32x10A - for switching up & down roller blinds motors
 - SSR Dimmer Board - for dimmable light bulbs

-Every output board use i2c interface to connect to BBB.
-Output board could be used inside the main controller or outside as a expansion module.
+Every output board uses I2C interface to connect to BBB.
+Output board could be used inside the main controller or outside as an expansion module.

 ![Boards](/img/boards.jpg)